simde-utc/portail/documentation/backend/authentication.md

 In `app/Models/Auth`.

-Must contain the necessary data for the connection trough the specific system, a foreign key the the linked user and a `last_login_at` timestamp.
+Must contain the necessary data for the connection through the specific system, a foreign key the the linked user and a `last_login_at` timestamp.